quantumlib/Qualtran/docs/reference/qualtran/surface_code/PhysicalParameters.md

 )
 </code></pre>

-The physical parameters considered in the Beverland et. al. reference.
+The physical parameters considered in the Beverland et al. reference.

 Args